Jbleezy/BO1-Reimagined/README.md

 * Sniper cabinet: weapon ammo now costs exactly 25% the cost of the weapon

 ## Mystery Box
-* Re-hitting the Mystery Box is now faster (only 1 second delay between box hits)
+* Decreased time between uses from 3 seconds to 1.5 seconds
 * Decreased weapon pickup time from 12 seconds to 9 seconds
 * Flies up twice as high when moving
 * Now plays an animation when spawning in (except for Fire Sale Mystery Boxes)